ellenhvn/hhz-artificial-intelligence-vl-s23/Exercise Material/Titanic/Local Deployment/README.md

 ```

 # 3 Start the Docker container with the app

+Next, we build the Docker container with our code, model and requirements.

 - First, make sure Docker is running on your local machine (get Docker Desktop here: https://docs.docker.com/get-docker/ and then install and start the application)